Str4thus/Str4thus.github.io/_posts/2022-09-03-dutch-bug-bounty.md

 ![Final Payload](/img/posts/dutchbb_lfi.png)

->From here on, an attacker might have gained `remote code execution` on the remote system by exploiting `Log Poisioning` techniques.
+>From here on, an attacker might have gained `remote code execution` on the remote system by exploiting the file inclusion via `Log Poisioning` techniques.
+However, I did not actively try it, as it would have involved accessing sensitive data from the system and thus was out of scope for this bug bounty.

 ## Suggested Mitigations
 Within my report, I suggested the following two mitigations: